+Birch Lake is located in the headwaters of the Wilkinson Lake drainage area.
 The estimated load reductions from planned and recent implementation for Birch Lake are summarized in Table 4.
 With the load reductions from the activities planned in the Birch Lake Watershed, it is expected that the reductions needed to protect the lake and continue trends that demonstrate improvement in 10 years.
 Birch Lake has the benefit of an active lake improvement district (the Birch Lake Improvement District, BLID), engaged residents, ongoing projects, and collaboration among many partners, including the City of White Bear Lake.
+Given Birch Lake is currently meeting water quality standards, the primary goal is protection through BMP activities that would occur within other infrastructure improvements and education and outreach.
+Reductions will also be gathered through additional rain gardens in the residential areas.
+The reductions gained through these practices will benefit Wilkinson Lake.
 Active projects support the goal of protecting water quality in Birch Lake.
 Recently completed projects include an iron-enhanced sand filter that was completed in partnership with the VLAWMO, the City of White Bear Lake, and Ramsey County during 2020.
 The location was identified through the Retrofit Reports completed by Ramsey County in 2013.
 Land was donated by a private landowner to the City of White Bear Lake, with support from the VLAWMO, for the project.
 Funding was provided by a Board of Water and Soil Resources (BWSR) grant.
 Additional funding and habitat restoration was conducted to support the site and help ensure long-term optimal function of the filter in partnership with the VLAWMO and the City of White Bear Lake.
-Funding was provided by a Conservation Partners Legacy grant from the Minnesota Department of Natural Resources (MN DNR).
+Funding was provided by a Conservation Partners Legacy grant from the Minnesota Department of Natural Resources (DNR).
 Long-term projects that have helped to protect Birch Lake over time include shoreline restoration that has ongoing maintenance provided in partnership with the VLAWMO and the BLID.
 Additional wetland restoration would continue to support and improve water quality in the lake at the Rotary Nature Preserve, which is a future-planned project identified in Table 4.